-WordPress Pages and Posts not only contain content but also information about the pages or posts themselves.
+Pages and Posts in WordPress not only contain content but also information about the pages or posts themselves.

-- Slug (i.e. the words make up the page/post web address)
+- Slug (i.e. the words that display in the page/post URL)

 - Page/Post Privacy Settings (e.g. Private)

 The WordPress Quick Edit function is an inline editor that lets you change a number of Post and Page settings without having to edit the page or post itself.

 This tutorial explains how to use the inline editor feature (Quick Edit) in WordPress to quickly edit WordPress Posts and Pages.